Oleg Kononenko

-Oleg Dmitriyevich Kononenko (Олег Дмитриевич Кононенко; Oleg Dmitriýewiç Kononenko; born 21 June 1964) is a Russian cosmonaut from the Turkmen SSR.
-He has flown to the International Space Station four times, as a flight engineer for Expedition 17 aboard Soyuz TMA-12, as a flight engineer on Expedition 30 and commander of Expedition 31 aboard Soyuz TMA-03M, as a flight engineer on Expedition 44 and Expedition 45 aboard Soyuz TMA-17M, and as commander of Expedition 58 and Expedition 59 aboard Soyuz MS-11.
-Kononenko accumulated over 736 days in orbit during his four long duration flights to ISS, that is, the longest time in space of any currently active cosmonaut or astronaut.
+Oleg Dmitriyevich Kononenko (Олег Дмитриевич Кононенко; Oleg Dmitriýewiç Kononenko; born 21 June 1964) is a Russian cosmonaut.
+He has flown to the International Space Station five times as a flight engineer on Expedition 17 aboard Soyuz TMA-12, as a flight engineer on Expedition 30 and commander of Expedition 31 aboard Soyuz TMA-03M, as a flight engineer on Expedition 44 and Expedition 45 aboard Soyuz TMA-17M, as a flight engineer on Expedition 57 and commander of Expedition 58 and Expedition 59 aboard Soyuz MS-11, and as a flight engineer on Expedition 69 and Expedition 70 and commander of Expedition 71 aboard Soyuz MS-24/Soyuz MS-25.

+Kononenko has accumulated 1,111 days in space over the course of five long-duration missions on the ISS.
+On 4 February 2024, at 07:30:08 UTC, he broke the record for the most time spent in space previously held by Gennady Padalka at 878 days.

 Early life and career

 Oleg Kononenko was born on 21 June 1964 in Chardzhou, Turkmen SSR (now Türkmenabat, Turkmenistan) to a simple family.
 His father Dmitry Ivanovich Kononenko worked as a driver in a freight trucking company, and his mother Taisiya Stepanovna Churakova was a communications operator at the Türkmenabat Airport.
 Kononenko graduated from high school No. 15 of Turkmenabat city, where he received excellent marks in the subject of the Turkmen language.